helenhoffman/helenhoffman.github.io/_posts/2016-09-06-Not-Easy-to-Become-A-Data-Scientist.md

 How to generate profit?
 What are the penchants/habits of your customers/competitors/partners/distributors?

 This process is always been ignored by many data scientists/analysts.
 They believe they have enough skills at coding and statistics.
 Unfortunately, because of lacking the understanding of their business, they cannot even design a decent experiment.
+Say nothing about identifying confounders.

 I recently read an example on Statistics (3rd Ed, by David Freedman, Robert Pisani, Roger Purves) about how NFIP study was biased against the vaccine.
 Experiment designers obviously ignored many effects of control group, and made the results of experiment less convincing.